jarviscanada/jarvis_data_eng_HanqingWang/linux_sql/README.md

 # Introduction
-The objective of the Linux Cluster monitoring project is to create a monitoring program that automatically tracks CPU usage on the JARVIS remote desktop.
+The objective of the Linux Cluster monitoring project is to create a monitoring program that automatically tracks CPU usage on different servers.
 Monitoring CPU usage is crucial for obtaining important information about your virtual environment.
 By tracking CPU usage, administrators can ensure the system runs efficiently, troubleshoot potential issues, and plan for future resource needs.

 This program tracks several key CPU usage parameters, including free memory, idle and kernel CPU time, disk input/output operations, and disk free space.
 Docker is used to create containers, ensuring the application runs consistently across different environments.
 Bash scripts are created to automate commands that extract and save CPU usage data.
 Git is utilized as the primary version control system, helping developers track changes in the source code during software development.
 # Quick Start
-In this section, we will look at some quick start commands to implement the monitoring program.
+In this section, we will look at some quick-start commands to implement the monitoring program.
 1. Start a psql instance using psql_docker.sh
-  - To start a psql instance, users need to define the host name(HOST_NAME), user name(USER_NAME) and database name(DB_name).
+  - To start a psql instance, users need to define the hostname (HOST_NAME), user name(USER_NAME) and database name(DB_name).
 Port number should be set to 5432 which is the TCP port used by the PostgreSQL Database Server.
   ```
   psql -h HOST_NAME -p 5432 -U USER_NAME -d DB_NAME
   ```